The Zoo FenceThe Zoo Fence

 Dream characters are not dreaming, so on awakening, they do not awaken.
 Dreamers are dreaming, so on awakening, it is they who awaken.
 And on awakening of the dreamer, the dream and the dream characters … POOF!
 Gone.

 It is my belief, my sense of what is, my credo that what you and I each call “me and my life,” is like that.
 In some mysterious way, me and my life, you and your life, is both real and unreal, simultaneously.
 Actually occurring, but somehow not really.
+The dream is, let’s say, a Dream, meaning it has some connection to Reality.

 There is more to it, of course.
 But this is a piece of it.

-What’s the purpose?
+And, what‘s the purpose?
 Is there a purpose?
-In “In The Beginning” I suggest that it might be God’s way to experience being stuff, separate and individual things, an experience denied to an infinite being that is by definition all there is all at once.
+In “In The Beginning” I suggest that it might be God‘s way to experience being stuff, separate and individual things, an experience denied to an infinite being that is by definition all there is all at once.
 God, who knows creation, discovering what it’s like to be created.
 Or is it evolution?
 Charles Darwin messing with our lives?
 We begin as drops of water in a swamp and evolve from there to enlightenment.
 Or it’s something altogether else.
 Dunno.

-And who or what precisely will I be when the dreamer awakens?
+So who or what precisely will I be when the dreamer awakens?
 If not Stefan, who? what? where?
 And if Stefan, how?

 Just a guess.

-It is convincing (I believe it) because I have experienced, I continue to experience, moments, series of moments, Seeing It, Being It, precisely as the Teachers describe It.
+It is convincing to me (I believe it) because I have experienced, I continue to experience, moments, series of moments, Seeing It, Being It, precisely as the Teachers describe It.
 They last just moments, sometimes minutes, sometimes a few minutes.
 Not long.
 And yet, the Truth of those moments is evident and believable, persuasively True.
 They are beyond the dream.
 It is not that they just seem to be beyond; they are unmistakably so.
 I cannot explain it in words except to say it is, they are, a happening above and beyond in every sense of the words.
-Like a movie in black-and-white that becomes suddently, inexplicably in full technicolor.
+Like a movie in black-and-white that becomes suddenly, inexplicably in full technicolor.
 A veil removed.
 A shaded window abruptly opened to full sunlight.
 A fourth dimension appearing in our three dimensional environment.
 Not that, but like that.
 And, yes, just a moment … so far.
 But these moments are a clear, certain, convincing piercing of the dream by the Real.

 A self-generated, uninterrupted, causeless, purposeless, boundaryless, joy-filled, silent “Oh my.”
 Like that.